BFES Headquarters 155 Dunlop St W.

 FPW was established to commemorate the Great Chicago Fire, the tragic 1871 conflagration that killed more than 250 people, left 100,000 homeless, destroyed more than 17,400 structures and burned more than 2,000 acres.
 The fire began on October 8, but continued into and did most of its damage on October 9, 1871.

-Barrie Fire and Emergency Service (BFES) at the 2019 Fire Prevention Week events to help raise awareness about the importance of fire safety.
+Join us at the 2020 Fire Prevention Week events to help raise awareness about the importance of fire safety.

 TVO Kids Push 2 Buttons Campaign!BFES, the Office of the Fire Marshal and TVOKids are teaming up to encourage everyone to test their smoke and carbon monoxide alarms.
 Kids can visit